day8/re-frame/docs/flows-advanced-topics.md

 - *And*, the value of a view determines when a signal lives or dies.
 - *And*, the value of a signal determines when a view lives or dies.

-If views derive solely from `app-db`, when why must signals derive from views?
+If views derive solely from `app-db`, then why must signals derive from views?
 Why not simply have *everything* derive from `app-db`?

 `event -> app-db -> signal graph -> signals -> view -> event`